httptoolkit/httptoolkit-website/src/docs/guides/subscription-faq.md

 4. Click "Cancel Subscription".
 5. Confirm the cancellation in the subscription management page that opens.

-### Who are Paddle?
+### Who are Paddle & PayPro?

-HTTP Toolkit's order process is conducted by our online reseller <a href="http://paddle.com">Paddle</a>, who act as the "Merchant of Record" for all orders.
-In effect, they're the legal seller of HTTP Toolkit subscriptions, and they handle payment processing, most of the required accounting, all customer service related to invoicing, billing, and so on.
+HTTP Toolkit's order process is conducted by two online resellers: <a href="https://paddle.com">Paddle</a> and <a href="https://payproglobal.com/">PayPro Global</a> (depending on the region).
+These resellers act as the "Merchants of Record" for all orders.
+In effect, they're the legal sellers of HTTP Toolkit subscriptions, and they handle payment processing, most of the required accounting, all customer service related to invoicing, billing, and so on.

-They're a large & reputable payment provider who handle payments for 1000s of other software businesses, including tools like [Framer](https://www.framer.com/) and [Wallaby.js](https://wallabyjs.com/).
+Both companies are large & reputable payment providers, who handle payments for 1000s of other software businesses, including tools like [Framer](https://www.framer.com/), [AnyChart](https://www.anychart.com/) and [Wallaby.js](https://wallabyjs.com/).

 ### Why am I being charged sales tax?